An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Introduction

-In Section 3, we develop the theory of semiclassical elliptic biorthogonal functions, functions biorthogonal with respect to a density generalizing Spiridonov's elliptic beta integral \cite{SpiridonovVP:2001a} by adding $m$ additional pairs of parameters.
+In Section~\ref{section3}, we develop the theory of semiclassical elliptic biorthogonal functions, functions biorthogonal with respect to a density generalizing Spiridonov's elliptic beta integral~\cite{SpiridonovVP:2001a} by adding $m$ additional pairs of parameters.
 The key observation is that such functions can be constructed as higher-order elliptic Selberg integrals of a special form; in addition, their ``Cauchy transforms'' can also be so written.
 This gives rise to several nice relations between these functions, which we describe.
 Most important for our purposes is their behavior under $p$-shifts; the biorthogonal functions themselves are $p$-elliptic, but if we include the Cauchy transforms, the overall action is triangular.
-We can thus construct from these functions a $2\times 2$ matrix which satisfies a triangular $q$-elliptic $p$-difference equation, analogous to the Riemann-Hilbert problem associated to orthogonal polynomials (\cite[\S 3.4]{FokasAS/ItsAR/KitaevAV:1992}; see also \cite{DeiftPA:1999} for a general exposition).
-By the theory of Section 2, this immediately gives rise to a $p$-elliptic $q$-difference equation, and symmetries of the $p$-difference equation induce monodromy-preserving deformations of the $q$-difference equation.
+We can thus construct from these functions a $2\times 2$ matrix which satisf\/ies a triangular $q$-elliptic $p$-dif\/ference equation, analogous to the Riemann--Hilbert problem associated to orthogonal polynomials (\cite[\S~3.4]{FokasAS/ItsAR/KitaevAV:1992}; see also~\cite{DeiftPA:1999} for a general exposition).
+By the theory of Section~\ref{section2}, this immediately gives rise to a $p$-elliptic $q$-dif\/ference equation, and symmetries of the $p$-dif\/ference equation induce monodromy-preserving deformations of the $q$-dif\/ference equation.

-Finally, in Section 4, we compute this difference equation and the associated deformations.
-Although we cannot give a closed form expression for the difference equation, we are able at least to determine precisely where the difference equation is singular, and at each such point, compute the value (or residue, as appropriate) of the shift matrix.
-Together with the fact that the coefficients are meromorphic $p$-theta functions, this data suffices to (over)determine the shift matrix.
+Finally, in Section~\ref{section4}, we compute this dif\/ference equation and the associated deformations.
+Although we cannot give a closed form expression for the dif\/ference equation, we are able at least to determine precisely where the dif\/ference equation is singular, and at each such point, compute the value (or residue, as appropriate) of the shift matrix.
+Together with the fact that the coef\/f\/icients are meromorphic $p$-theta functions, this data suf\/f\/ices to (over)determine the shift matrix.